This gluten free cranberry bread is super moist, lightly sweet and only just a bit tart. It's the perfect quick bread for your holiday table!

 - Place the cranberry halves in a separate, small bowl.
 Add about one tablespoon of the dry ingredients to the cranberries, and toss to coat.
 Set the cranberries aside.

-- To the bowl with the butter and sugar mixture, add the dry ingredients, alternating with the milk and sour cream, beginning and ending with the dry ingredients.
+- To the bowl with the butter and sugar mixture, add the dry ingredients in two parts, alternating with the buttermilk, beating after each addition.
+Be sure to begin and end with the dry ingredients.
 The mixture will be thick but smooth.

 - Add the cranberries and reserved dry ingredients, and mix gently into the batter until evenly distributed throughout.

 - Scrape the batter into the prepared pan, and smooth the top.
-It will nearly fill the pan.
+It will most or completely fill the pan, depending on the exact depth of your loaf pan.

-- Smooth the top with a wet spatula, and sprinkle with the remaining tablespoon of sugar.
+- Smooth the top with a wet spatula, score down the center of the raw loaf about 1/4-inch deep with a knife or offset spatula.
+Sprinkle the top with the remaining tablespoon of sugar.

 - Place the pan in the center of the preheated oven and bake, rotating once, until golden brown on top and a toothpick inserted in the center comes out clean (about 1 hour).